dstrctrng/vagrant-shell/README.md

-# Word in progress, still QA'ing the demo
+# Work in progress, still QA'ing the demo

 # Vagrant Shell Provider